RegionalPlanAssoc/cruisedetector/README.md

 ```
 SHOW hba_file;
 ```
+To edit the configuration file in the following steps, you may right-click this file and open this file in any text editor, such as Notepad, Notepad++, Atom, or VSCode.

 ###### Set Authentication Requirements to Trust
 After setting up the postgres database, removing the password requirement allows the tool to run smoother.